ByteSizedDev/The_Irish_Cookie_Store/README.md

 This website has the following features:

-* A products page where the user can view, browse and buy the cookies.
+* A product's page where the user can view, browse and buy the cookies.

-* A cakes page displaying some cakes made by the company with some information if the user would like to get in touch to purchase one.
+* A cake's page displaying some cakes made by the company with some information if the user would like to get in touch to purchase one.

 * An about us page telling the using some more information about the company.

 * The website has login and logout functionality after registering as a user.

-* There is a profile page for the user the view there orders and shopping history.
+* There is a profile page for the user to view their orders and shopping history.

-* A shopping cart for the user the see what they are buying and how much they are spending is displayed.
+* A shopping cart for the user to see what they are buying and how much they are spending is displayed.

-* Stripe payments is user so the user can securely shop online and make safe transactions.
+* Stripe payments are for the user, so they can securely shop online and make safe transactions.

 * The Admin/Superuser can also add, edit and delete products.

 ## Colours

 * The project is mainly done in black and white.
-The background is white and the font is back.
+The background is white, and the font is back.

-* On the home page I have used "Cookies" and "Cream" colors.
+* On the home page, I have used "Cookies" and "Cream" colours.

-* Other colors come from the images been used in the project.
+* Other colours come from the images been used in the project.

 ## Fonts